GuchiAtWork/Result-Scraper/README.md

 5. implement a function to change scheduler settings when current date is not between exam date and results arrival (10 minutes when between, 1 day when not)
 6. find a way to somehow send results of program to users via email

-Optional:

-1. implement a GUI for easier user experience?
+7. Implement a GUI for easier user experience
-2. to let program handle downloading of modules used in program for easier user experience?
+8. To let program handle downloading of modules used in program for easier user experience